A Career in Kinesiology

 • Professional health regulation

-Details of the essential knowledge and skills a BCAK Practicing kinesiologist can be found in the Essential Competencies of Practice
+Details of the essential knowledge and skills required to be a BCAK Practicing kinesiologist can be found in the Essential Competencies of Practice

 A Rewarding Future Awaits